ORNL/DataFed/doc_source/source/system/introduction.rst

 network.
 Because DataFed relies heavily on Globus, it is recommended that DataFed users familiarize themselves with `how Globus works <https://www.globus.org/what-we-do>`_.

-DataFed is an open source project hosted on GitHub at `<https://github.com/ORNL/DataFed>`_.
-DataFed is under active development at Oak Ridge National Laboratory (ORNL) within the Oak Ridge Leadership Computing Facility (OLCF) and is currently deployed in an alpha-release state for early access users.

 Scientific Data Management
 ==========================

-Traditional scientific data management systems are restricted to individual organizations or a small number of organizations connected via a "virtual organization" (VO) configuration.
+Traditional scientific data management systems (SDMS) are restricted to individual organizations or a small number of organizations connected via a "virtual organization" (VO) configuration.
 These systems typically support domain-specific and predetermined data workflows that cannot be readily applied to other domains or applications.

-[MORE HERE]
+Unlike SDMSs, data cataloging systems provide access to static datasets and usually only support HTTP data transfers - limiting the size of datasets that can be served.

-DataFed provides a combination of the typical features and benefits of scientific data management systems (SDMS), laboratory information management systems (LIMS), and data cataloging services.
-For example, DataFed provides storage and access to structured and unstructured heterogeneous raw data with access controls, metadata and provenance capture, and metadata indexing and search; however, DataFed diverges significantly from these systems in a number of ways to better serve the needs of open and collaborative scientific research - especially regarding "big data" and data-oriented research.
+DataFed provides a combination of the features and benefits of both SDMSs and data cataloging services while also supporting big data.
+For example, DataFed provides storage and access to structured and unstructured heterogeneous raw data with access controls, metadata and provenance capture, and metadata indexing and search;
+however, DataFed diverges significantly from these systems in a number of ways to better serve the needs of open and collaborative scientific research.

 Briefly, DataFed provides the following unique blend of capabilities and benefits: